SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

     };
     ```

-2. Enhance the service model of the service *PoetrySlamManager* with an association to the remote project in SAP Business ByDesign:
+2. Enhance the service model of the service *PoetrySlamService* by an association to the remote project in SAP Business ByDesign:
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled